-With so many people back in the kitchen during 2020, which is super exciting, as that is my favourite place.
-Many many people started to asked for Gluten Free Oat Flour, so we listened and now, we have the first beautiful oat flour in traditional and organic varieties.
-We are very excited by the new packaging but please note it is still labelled as gluten friendly, wheat free, uncontaminated oat flour to comply with the labelling laws.
+With so many people back in the kitchen since 2020, which is super exciting, as that is my favourite place.
+Many many people started to asked for Pure Oat Flour, so we listened and now, we have the first beautiful oat flour made from our Traditional Oats.
+We are very excited by the new packaging but please note it is still labelled as y wheat free,rye & barley free, uncontaminated oat flour to comply with the labelling laws.
 They are immediately available in our online store and will be distributed throughout all good health food and independents throughout Australia, please jump onto our Where to buy tab to find a store near you, so keep an eye out on the shelf wherever our GF Oats is.

 Product Details you will want to know:

-This beautiful wholegrain oat flour is sourced from our farmers in the US, the product is manufactured from dehulled, cleaned oats at GF Harvest, in their dedicated gluten-free facilities.
+This beautiful wholegrain oat flour is sourced from our farmers in the Australia, the product is manufactured from dehulled, cleaned oats, in their dedicated gluten-free facilities.
 The oats are then sent to a dedicated mill in Victoria to be ground into oats.

-Along with our main supply of oats, it will meet all the strict criteria of compliance we demand and you as customers expect from “The Oats you can Trust”, with gluten free tests conducted and published for you for each load ensuring that the oats meet Australian standards for nil gluten detected.
+Along with our main supply of oats, our oat flour meets all the strict criteria of compliance we demand and you as customers expect from ‚"The Oats you can Trust", with gluten free tests conducted and published for you for each load ensuring that the oats meet Australian standards for nil gluten detected from wheat, rye & barley.

 Our GF Oats Oat Flour is also free of the top 8 allergens, additives, genetically modified ingredients, and has not been irradiated or had contact with sewage sludge.